timelsass/boldgrid-inspirations/README.md

 3. You will find the Inspirations menu in your WordPress Dashboard / admin panel.

 ## Changelog ##

+### 1.5.3 In progress ###
+* New feature:  JIRA WPB-3643   Ensure that deployment does not install new wporg plugins if old ones are installed.

 ### 1.5.2 ###
 * Bug fix:      JIRA WPB-3587   Menu assignment after deployment broken in WP 4.9.